CHEM-PHYS-X684/python-package-best-practices/_episodes/05-package-structure.md

 ~~~
 $ git add .
-$ git commit -m "organize molecool into modules and subpackage"
+$ git commit -m "organize my_repo into modules and subpackage"
 $ git push origin main
 ~~~
 {: .language-bash}

 ## Fixing Imports
-When we first copied the functions from the Jupyter Notebook into `functions.py`, we were able to import `molecool` package and access the functions within `functions.py`.
+When we first copied the functions from the Jupyter Notebook into `functions.py`, we were able to import `my_repo` package and access the functions within `functions.py`.
 After we extracted the functions from that file, we won't be able to import those functions in the same way.
 In fact, we won't be able to access them at all.
 Every time we restructure our code or create new folders we have to be careful and modify the `__init__.py` accordingly.